adonisjs/v5_to_v6_upgrade_guide/README.md

 # Upgrading from AdonisJS v5 to v6

+> [!WARNING]
-> **Warning** - This is a work in progress guide and not in usable state as of now.
+> This is a work in progress guide and not in usable state as of now.
 Feel free to read it, but do not attempt to migrate your apps until v6 is officially released.

 ## Patches
 The migration guide will come along with a migration CLI tool to apply patches to your application in order to make migration simpler and quicker.